European Bridges Ensemble: Repertoire

-Anne La Berge, a composer and flutist composed Brokenheart for LOOS Ensemble and EBE in 2007, where the goal was to write a piece where the laptop ensemble plays together with an acoustic ensemble (including flute, piano and percussion).
+Anne La Berge, a composer and flutist, composed Brokenheart for LOOS Ensemble and EBE in 2007, where the goal was to write a piece where the laptop ensemble plays together with an acoustic ensemble (including flute, piano, and percussion).
 It was first played during the Music in the Global Village conference on 6 September 2007.

 In 2007 the Ensemble was invited to play at a concert of Projekt Bipolar in Berlin on 13 October 2007.
-There was a young composers' competition "Hommage à György Ligeti" among the activities of Projekt Bipolar, and the prizes were given to the winners also during this concert.
+There was a young composers' competition, "Hommage à György Ligeti" among the activities of Projekt Bipolar, and the prizes were given to the winners also during this concert.
 For this event, EBE commissioned a piece from Sascha Lino Lemke.
 Netze spinnen # Spinnennetze is a work where the five players are split in space.
 The material used by Lemke relates in several ways to Ligeti's music, including the use of metronomes and other polyrhythmical solutions.

 Ensemble member Ádám Siska wrote his piece 185 in 2008 (first performed during the Hamburger Klangwerktage 2008 Festival on 26 November 2008).
 This was the first piece in the repertoire not using sampling techniques at all.

-The Ensemble created also transcriptions of two pieces of John Cage.
-One was Five (composed in 1988, EBE version first performed on 27 April 2006), the other was Radio Music (composed in 1956, transcribed by Georg Hajdu in 2008, EBE version first performed on 26 November 2008).
+The Ensemble also created transcriptions of two pieces by John Cage.
+One was Five (composed in 1988, EBE version first performed on 27 April 2006); the other was Radio Music (composed in 1956, transcribed by Georg Hajdu in 2008, EBE version first performed on 26 November 2008).

-In 2010 EBE was invited to perform a concert in collaboration with Marek Chołoniewski as part of the European Capital of Culture program taking place in Pécs, Hungary that year.
+In 2010 EBE was invited to perform a concert in collaboration with Marek Chołoniewski as part of the European Capital of Culture program taking place in Pécs, Hungary, that year.